Confessions of a Top MLO – Interview by Brian Stevens

 Brian: But what about your past clients?

 Monica: For my past clients, I call one letter of the week.
 So when alphabet letter of the week.
-So this week if it’s going to be my C clients, I will call all of my past clients that are my Cs, and the next week I’ll call my Ds the week after call my Es.
+This week if it’s going to be my C clients, I will call all of my past clients that are my Cs, and the next week I’ll call my Ds the week after call my Es.
 So if you do that, you’ll end up calling your database twice a month or twice a year.

 Brian: 26 letters in the alphabet.